parafoxia/analytix/docs/guides/new-playlist-reports.md

 # Migrating to new playlist reports

-!!! warning
-    This page details actions to mitigate breaking changes in the YouTube Analytics API.
-    You will need to complete these migrations by 30 Jun 2024 in order to use playlist reports.

 !!! info "See Also"
     You can read about the API changes in full on the [YouTube Analytics API documentation](https://developers.google.com/youtube/analytics/revision_history#january-19,-2024).

 ## Overview

-The "isCurated" filter has been deprecated by YouTube and will cease to work on 30 Jun 2024.
+The "isCurated" filter was deprecated by YouTube and ceased to work on 30 Jun 2024.
-As a result, all playlist reports will be changing, as will the way in which you create them.
+As a result, legacy playlist reports will no longer work.

-Support for the new playlist reports was introduced in v5.2.
-Deprecated playlist reports will continue to work in analytix until at least v5.3.
+From v5.3, only new playlist reports are supported (though v5.2 supported both new and legacy playlist reports).
+Attempting to fetch playlist reports in earlier versions will raise an `APIError`.

-There will be no breaking changes to analytix's functionality outside of these API changes.
+There are no breaking changes to analytix's functionality outside of these API changes.

 ## What's different?

 ### Accessing playlist reports

-For now, if the "isCurated" filter is provided, a deprecated playlist report is returned (this will error in future versions of analytix).
+Previously, analytix determined a report was a playlist report if the "isCurated" filter was provided.
-New playlist reports are returned if any of the following conditions are true:
+Now, this determination is made based on whether any of these conditions are true:

 * The "playlist" dimension is provided
 * The "playlist" filter is provided